Usage-Based vs Subscription Pricing for SaaS

 Usage Revenue = Units Consumed × Price per Unit

-Here’s when each model works, what breaks, and how to decide.
+Here’s when usage-based pricing works, what breaks, and how to decide between models.

 What Is Usage-Based Pricing?

-Think Twilio (per API call), AWS (per compute hour), or Snowflake (per credit consumed).
+Think Twilio (per API call), AWS (per compute hour), or Snowflake (per credit consumed) — all usage-based pricing.
 The customer’s bill goes up when they use more and drops when they use less.

 This is sometimes called consumption-based pricing or pay-as-you-go.
 The core idea: the customer’s cost scales with the value they extract.